jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_unix_partialsupport.md

 * The High Availability drilldown Log Shipping configuration is partially supported for SQL Server 2017 connections hosted on Linux.
 * The Support Services \| DTC drilldown is not supported for SQL Server 2017 connections hosted on Linux.
 * The Databases \| Disk Space drilldown is not supported for SQL Server 2017 connections hosted on Linux.
-* The Error Log drilldown is not supported for SQL Server connections hosted on Linux.
 * The SQL Agent Error Log is partially supported for SQL Server 2017 connections hosted on Linux.